Solomon Oladele: Early life

 Known as Abula during his emergent days, he grew up in the Ikotun area of Lagos in Nigeria, where he played with FC Robo and Young Stars F.C.

 Europe

 Solomon began his career with Vejle Football Academy and moved from Nigeria to Denmark in 2008, when he joined Vejle with two other Nigerians, Joseph Akinola Folahan and Chidi Dauda Omeje.
-He went on 28 August 2008 to Serbia on trial, later on 2 September signed a profi contract with FK Jagodina.
+He went on 28 August 2008 to Serbia on trial, later on 2 September signed a professional contract with FK Jagodina.
 He played his first game for FK Jagodina in the Serbian SuperLiga on 10 December 2008 against FK Javor Ivanjica and scored his first goal.
 In the 2009-10 season he played on loan with FK Sinđelić Niš in the Serbian League East.

 Swaziland

-By September 2013 he was in the highlights while being a prolific goalscorer when playing with the Green Mamba F.C. in Swaziland Premier League.
+By September 2013 he has gained attention for his goalscoring performances while playing for Green Mamba F.C. in Swaziland Premier League.

 In June 2015, after an excellent season with Red Lions in the Swazi Premier League, he was declared best striker in the league by The Swazi Observer.